MurderPotato/Chip8-Emulator/README.md

 # Chip8 Emulator

-This is my implementation of the Chip8 written in plain C using SDL3 for the graphics.
+This is my implementation of the Chip8 written in C and using SDL3 for the graphics.
 It was designed to be compiled and ran on windows but should run on linux as well.

 ## Build Instructions